Softbox light – what’s a softbox and which one’s best for portraits?

 What is a softbox?

-Softboxes are lightweight light modifiers that come in different shapes and sizes and attach to strobes and speedlights.
-They’re a great way to increase the size of your light so that you have softer shadows on your subject.
+Softboxes are lightweight light modifiers that come in different shapes and sizes and attach to strobes and speedlights to create soft diffused light.
+They’re a great way to increase the size of your light for soft light and softer shadows on your subject.

 Speaking of soft light, which is what softboxes excel at, you can fit two layers of diffusion to softboxes to soften the light even further.
 There’s a: